Prepaid Funerals in Canada: Are They Worth It?

 The main disadvantages of prepaid funerals are inflexibility and risk: your money is tied up for years, plans can be hard to transfer if you move, cancellation fees can be steep, and protections vary by province.
 None of these are dealbreakers, but you'll want clear answers before signing.

-In Canada, funeral homes must place prepaid funds in trust accounts or insurance policies, but regulations vary by province.
+This is the fear behind a lot of prepaid contracts, and it's a valid one.
+In Canada, funeral homes must place prepaid funds in trust accounts or insurance policies, but the rules vary by province.
 Before signing any contract, ask:

 • Can I transfer my plan to another provider if I move?